The Craft of #Writing: Lexical Density Compared to Writing Rules

 Current conventional wisdom holds that authors should make their prose more readable.
 But the kicker is that the Stony Brook crew demonstrated that the easier-to-read books were tended to be less successful.

-The Stony Brook crew used two different types of tests, the Flesch Readibility Index and the Fogg index.
+The Stony Brook crew used two different types of tests: the Flesch Readibility Index and the Fogg Index.

 Flesch Kincaid Reading Ease